 - Elevation at the Wave – 5225 feet

 - Total elevation gain – 418 feet

 Getting to The Wave Trailhead

-To start hiking the Wave you must get to the Coyote Buttes North parking lot, which is, Wire Pass Trailhead (WP).
-To get to the Wire Pass Trailhead take Highway 89 to House Rock Road.
+To start hiking the Wave, you must get to the Coyote Buttes North parking lot, Wire Pass Trailhead (WP).
+To get to the Wire Pass Trailhead, take Highway 89 to House Rock Road.
 The House Rock Road turnoff is between mileposts 25 and 26 on Highway 89 in Utah.
 House Rock Road is normally passable by passenger cars.
 However, if it’s wet it is impassable.
 So, always check the weather before you go.
 From House Rock Road is 8.4 miles to the Wire Pass Trailhead.
-The parking area is the right.
+The parking area is on the right.

 You will get a simple map with your permit from BLM Ranger.
 But good GPS and GPS watch are essential here.
 It’s a desert, and rangers say that many people didn’t find that famous Wave formation because they don’t have map reading skills and don’t have orientation abilities.